mabdulkadr/Intune-Scripts/README.md

 ### Attribution

-This library consolidates the original remediation catalog with monitoring and automation shells adapted from **Ugur Koc / IntuneAutomation** ([github.com/ugurkocde/IntuneAutomation](https://github.com/ugurkocde/IntuneAutomation), MIT) — see [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md) for full upstream attribution and license.
+This library consolidates the original remediation catalog with monitoring and automation shells adapted from **Ugur Koc / IntuneAutomation** ([github.com/ugurkocde/IntuneAutomation](https://github.com/ugurkocde/IntuneAutomation), MIT).
 Original `.AUTHOR` fields and `CHANGELOG` entries are preserved on adapted files; catalog contributors from the pre-restructure repository remain credited in per-folder READMEs.

 ---